 As with anything, there are a few disadvantages to utilizing batch processing software.
 One of the biggest issues that businesses see is that debugging these systems can be tricky.
 If you don’t have a dedicated IT team or professional, trying to fix the system when an error occurs could be detrimental, causing the need for an outside consultant to assist.

 Another problem with batch processing is that companies usually implement it to save money, but the software and training requires a decent amount of expenses in the beginning.
-Managers will need to be trained to understand how to schedule a batch, what triggers them, and what certain notifications mean.
+Managers will need to be trained to understand:

 Stream processing is highly beneficial if the events you wish to track are happening frequently and close together in time.
 It is also best to utilize if the event needs to be detected right away and responded to quickly.
 Stream processing, then, is useful for tasks like fraud detection and cybersecurity.
 If transaction data is stream-processed, fraudulent transactions can be identified and stopped before they are even complete.